Department of Popular Culture

 Multiple Proposal Submissions

 In some cases, your presentation may fit into multiple areas.
-However, the PCA/ACA will only permit you to submit a proposal to one area at a time.
-For anyone who nevertheless submits multiple proposals, the PCA/ACA will select only one of the proposals for inclusion.
-See Exceptions to this rule at http://www.pcaaca.org/areas/exceptions.php.
+However, the PCA/ACA will only permit you to submit one proposal to one area at a time.
+For anyone who, nevertheless, submits multiple proposals, the PCA/ACA will select only one of the proposals for inclusion.
+See complete information at http://pcaaca.org/multiple-presentations-at-the-conference/.

 General Conference Information